JoyNwGit/ECE-143-Indiviual-Project/README.md

 - Step 4,5: Trim overlapped rectangles.
 Maybe make a dummy rectangle or use the superset rectangles (the one I went with)
 - Step 4.5: Detect overlaps and how many overlaps (Took 1 full day - By far the most difficult part)
 - Step 5: Actually trim a Rectangle.
 (This is where the aggressive amounts of handwritten plotting and double-checking everything went into.
 Many comparisons were added at this step based on what I could write down and understand.
 The "New rectangle completely encompassed by superset" was the rarest and most confusing condition to address.
 - Step 6: When to actually draw each rectangle and show it.
-At this point I had a
+At this point I had too many "show plot" sequence of codes scattered around my code.
+I created one method for that and retroactively removed some of the previous sequences to avoid getting duplicate plots.
+So many duplicate plots...
+Python yelled at me for having to many....
+- Step 7: Progress bar.
+I wasn't going to plot an actual bar because I don't have time for that but then again it might be really simple.
+However I think simple print statements keep things from being too cluttered.
+Step 8: Stop coding and document/populate info.
+I still did some coding to fix the imaging but today (5/21/18) was dedicating to documentation.

 #### good visualizations:
  - Are my plots good?
 No outlines for the rectangles unfortunately, ImageDraw makes it look weird.

+## Conclusion:
+I hope this was a helpful read on how I thought through this problem.
+It might not have been clear but a main focus on mine was modularization and clarity of code.
+A recent coding project I worked on made me realize how unclear my variables look to someone who has no clue what my code is meant to do.
+I'm still practicing and I feel in the future, actually planning out my starting variable names might help me get in the right mindset.